 QUEENS COLLEGE GOES TOBACCO FREE

-On January 1, 2012, Queens College will participate in the Healthy CUNY Tobacco Free Initiative and become a completely Tobacco free campus.
+On January 1, 2012, Queens College joined the Healthy CUNY Tobacco Free Initiative and became a completely tobacco-free campus.

-Smokers can still smoke outside the campus but please be especially careful to avoid campus entryways.
-Second hand smoke can adversely affect fellow students or staff, especially those with pulmonary disease.
+Smokers can still smoke outside the campus, but we ask everyone to be especially careful to avoid campus entryways.
+Secondhand smoke can adversely affect fellow students or staff, particularly those with pulmonary disease.

 - 20 minutes - Your heart rate and blood pressure drop.

 - 12 hours - The carbon monoxide level in your blood drops to normal.

 - 2 weeks to 3 months - Circulation improves and lung function increases.

 - 1 to 9 months after quitting - Coughing and shortness of breath decrease.

 - 1 year after quitting - Excess risk of coronary heart disease is half that of a continuing smoker.

 - 5 years after quitting - Risk of cancer of the mouth, throat, esophagus, and bladder are cut in half.
 Cervical cancer risk falls to that of a nonsmoker.
 Stroke risk can fall to that of a nonsmoker after 2 to 5 years.